Explore the Islands Nature Trails

 -

-We recommend wearing closed-toe shoes.
-Sandals with good grip are fine in the dry season.
+Closed-toe shoes are recommended for hikes.
+Sandals with a good grip are suitable during the dry season.